Provost’s Award for Excellence in Research and Scholarship

 - Facilitating inquiry into effective models and implementation of innovative teaching methods which advance the scholarship of teaching and learning

-- Serving and leading on university and college committees focused on scholarship and creative work
+- Serving and leading on college, university, regional, national, or international committees focused on scholarship and creative work

-Nominations will be accepted from students, colleagues, department heads and alumni.
+Nominations will be accepted from students, colleagues, department heads, alumni and colleagues from other institutions.
 Self-nominations are also welcome.
-Nominators are responsible for working with the nominee to assemble a packet that must include a current CV, a cover letter highlighting the scholarly activities of the nominee, and two letters of support.
+Nominators are responsible for working with the nominee to assemble a packet that must include a current CV, a cover letter highlighting the scholarly activities of the nominee, and no more than two letters of support (letters from and signed by an entire department will count as one letter of support).
+A portion of the cover letter must connect the nominee’s work to the JMU mission statement, vision statement, or strategic plan.
 Please submit all nomination materials as a single PDF file.

-- Submit applications electronically to Benjamin Delp, Associate Director for Research Development, email@example.com, by Friday, February 14, 2014.
+- Submit applications electronically to Benjamin Delp, Director of Research Development and Promotion, email@example.com, by Monday, February 9, 2015.

 - A selection committee consisting of members of the Faculty Research Council will review applications and provide a recommendation to the Provost.

 - All nominees will be notified of the status of their nomination by March 13th.